hargoniX/master/thesis/thesis.typ

 After the cleanup step, Chako eliminates dependent types as described in @sect_trans_dtt.
 The practical implementation takes three notable deviations from the theoretical description.
 First, it supports arbitrary interleavings of type and term parameters to constants.
-Second, it treats some logical connectives such as Lean's `And`, `Iff`, `Eq`, and `Exists`, specially so they can later be directly translated to Nunchaku's logic.
-This is useful because many of Nunchaku's backend solvers have special support for these constants so encoding them directly instead of as inductive predicates improves their reasoning abilities.
-Last, it has special support for the previously mentioned matchers and casesOn constructs.
-This is necessary because they use a kind of dependently-typed polymorphism that is out of scope for the general translation.
+Second, it treats some logical connectives, such as Lean's `And`, `Iff`, `Eq`, and `Exists`, specially so they can later be directly translated to Nunchaku's logic.
+This is not necessary but useful because many of Nunchaku's backend solvers have special support for these constants.
+Thus encoding them directly, instead of as inductive predicates, improves the reasoning abilities of the solvers.
+Lastly, the encoding has special support for the previously mentioned matchers and casesOn constructs.
+This is necessary because they use a kind of dependently typed polymorphism that is out of scope for the general translation.
 Fortunately, these constants are almost always used in a way where they can be monomorphized easily on the fly.
-Thus, this step ensures they do not cause trouble in the monomorphization.
+Hence, they are already eliminated in this step, so the monomorphization does not have to deal with them.

-The last step before producing the Nunchaku problem is the monomorphizer.
+The last step before producing the Nunchaku problem is the monomorphization.
 Like the dependent type elimination, it is slightly generalized from its theoretical description in @sect_trans_poly.
-The monomorphizer too supports arbitrary interleavings of term and type parameters and also any number of type parameters instead of just one.
+The monomorphization also supports arbitrary interleavings of term and type parameters and, in addition, any number of type parameters instead of just one.
 Handling more than one type parameter can be achieved in two ways.
-Either, each type argument can be tracked as an individual constraint variable, or the type arguments of each constant are grouped and tracked as a vector-valued constraint variable.
+Either each type argument can be tracked as an individual constraint variable, or the type arguments of each constant are grouped and tracked as a vector-valued constraint variable.
-These vector-valued variables, have the advantage that they reduce code explosion at the cost of a more complex implementation.
-To observe the reduction in code explosion, consider the map function on
+These vector-valued variables have the advantage that they reduce problem size at the cost of a more complex implementation.
+To observe the reduction in problem size, consider the map function on
 lists:
 ```lean
 def List.map {α β : Type} (f : α → β) (xs : List α) : List β :=